EECi/home/docs/projects/energyplanning/microsimulation.md

          alt="Microsimulation overview"
          caption="Figure credit: A Neto-Bradley">
   </div>
-  <div id="stickybody">Understanding factors that influence energy use in urban areas and how to best chracterise and model this is key to delivering clean and sustainable energy for the cities of today and tomorrow.</div>
+  <div id="stickybody">Urban energy models tailored to the data availability and circumstances of the Global South are lacking, and India is no exception to this.
+Given the rapid rate of growth in cities, ,odels that accurately reflect the heterogeneity across households and spatial ineuqality will be key to improving provision of clean and reliable energy.</div>
 </div>
   <h2 class="title">A Bayesian multilevel model</h2>
 <div id="wrapper">